 Step 2: Tagging Keywords in seoClarity

 Next, make sure your keywords are properly tagged.
 The reason you want to tag your keywords is so you can segment and get more granular analysis.
 You will go about tagging your keywords with a reference to their target URLs on our keyword map.
 While there are a variety of methods you can use for this you will want to focus on tagging based on your preferred URL.

 You can see below the process I like to go through to properly group and tag my keywords.

-If you are a user of seoClarity, you can update or upload new keyword tags right in seoClarity in the "Managed Keywords" section.
+If you are a user of seoClarity, you can upload new keyword tags or give updates to existing tags right in seoClarity in the "Managed Keywords" section.

 Step 3: Forecasting Keyword Improvements in seoClarity